-Corporate culture and Strategy Execution go hand in hand, but like any marriage, a successful union necessitates a strategy being cultivated, executed and improved within the ‘right’ organisational culture.
-This is what goes into the makings of a great corporate marriage, as i-nexus’ Andrew Leonard covers.
+Corporate culture and Strategy Execution go hand in hand, but like any marriage, a successful union necessitates a strategy being cultivated, executed and improved within the ‘right’ organizational culture.

 Culture eats strategy for breakfast